bluecmd/spectrum_virtualize_exporter/README.md

 The flag `-extra-ca-cert` is useful as it appears that at least V7000 on the 8.2 version is unable to attach an intermediate CA.

+## Missing Metrics?

+Please [file an issue](https://github.com/bluecmd/spectrim_virtualize_exporter/issues/new) describing what metrics you'd like to see.
+Include as much details as possible please, e.g. how the perfect Prometheus metric would look for your use-case.